 Everson Teen Arts Council

-This is a fantastic opportunity for teens from Onondaga, Madison, and Oswego Counties to work directly with an arts organization to gain valuable experience to add to their resume, work directly with museum professionals and professional artists, and learn about future career paths.
+This is a fantastic opportunity for teens from Onondaga, Madison, and Oswego Counties to work directly with an arts organization, gain valuable experience to add to their resume, and learn about career paths in the arts.
 ETAC is a year-long commitment.

 How to Apply